18F/guides/content/ux-guide/our-approach/values-and-principles.md

 ---

 {% comment %}
-  Need to update Methods links and baseurls
+  Need to update Methods links, baseurls, and 18F website
 {% endcomment %}

 We believe good design helps government better serve the public.
 18F designers join cross-functional teams to improve interactions between government agencies and the people they serve.
 Together, we’re helping build a 21st century government that works for all.